 In accordance with Part 3 of Art.
 48-1 of the Electoral Code, the maximum amount of all expenses from the election fund of a candidate for President of the Republic of Belarus may not exceed 9,000 basic units (243,000 rubles).

-According to the CEC, as of August 518, the largest amount of funds were donated to the election fund of Sviatlana Tsikhanouskaya - 271,953 rubles, and about 181,258 rubles (about 66% of total donations19) were spent.
+According to the CEC, as of August 1221, the largest amount of funds were donated to the election fund of Sviatlana Tsikhanouskaya - 272,362 rubles, and about 80% of the funds were spent were spent.
 Thus, for the first time in the presidential elections since the introduction of the notion of electoral fund in the Electoral Code in 2013, an alternative candidate received more money than the incumbent did.
-257,362 rubles were transferred to Aliaksandr Lukashenka's election fund (61% were spent).
+258,712 rubles were transferred to Aliaksandr Lukashenka's election fund (94% were spent).
 The accounts of other candidates received much less money.